 Geraldine Baum is a seasoned journalist and communicator.
 As the first Assistant Dean for External Affairs at the Craig Newmark Graduate School of Journalism, she serves on the J-School’s senior management team and leads its communications, marketing, and branding initiatives and digital presence.
-She also oversees events, alumni affairs, school-focused video production, and support the school’s fund raising efforts.
+She also oversees events, school-focused video production, and support the school’s fund raising efforts.

 Baum joined the Newmark J-School on Sept.
 4, 2018 after almost seven years as senior vice president for communications and marketing at the Local Initiatives Support Corporation (LISC), the nation’s largest community development not-for-profit.